Friday, July 27, 2007

 Mommas and babies

-The prairie dog babies were getting big, but still needed their mommas and liked to pester them.
+The prairie dog babies were getting big, but still needed their mommas and like

 This momma turkey had her "hands" full.